stephenzhao/aga/long-term_caching_of_static_assets_with_webpack.md

   “vendor.js”: “vendor.c2330c22cd2decb5da5a.js”
 }
 ```
 The rest depends on your server setup but I believe is pretty straightforward.
-There is a nice walk through if you’re using Rails.
+There is a [nice walk through](http://clarkdave.net/2015/01/how-to-use-webpack-with-rails/#including-precompiled-assets-in-views) if you’re using Rails.

+We’re done, you might think.
+Well, almost.

 ## Deterministic hashes
 ## Conclusion